JackHP/Jekyll-test/_posts/2020-10-09-lessons-learnt-from-making-knives.md

 I already had hundreds of dollars worth of pre-cut knife blanks, so I had to use these up first.
 As the knife had some fairly complex 3d curves on the cheeks of the blade, I used parametric modelling within Fusion to cut down time involved with making adjustments and prototyping a machined version of the knife that matched the hand-made version as close as possible.
 Designing everything parametrically also let me update all the tool paths automatically without any extra work, further cutting down on R&D time.

-{% include figure image_path="/assets/images/hot-rolled-steel-coil-1.jpg" alt="Roles of steel"%}
+{% include figure image_path="/assets/images/Knife Fixtures.PNG" alt="Knife fixture in Fusion 360"%}

 With the knife now modeled, I needed a way to hold onto it within the machine and had originally considered using soft jaws - some replaceable jaws for a vise that are machined to match a non-standard shape.
 The steel is only 0.110" (~2.8mm) thick and I knew that this would mean that the chance for chatter when cutting was high.
 I don't have access to a vacuum table or a magnetic chuck so this meant the only option I had to hold onto the knives was to use a tape and glue fixture - a technique that is excellent for machining a few parts that are very thin and hard to hold onto.